Photo by Mizuno K from Pexels via Canva.com

 Long-Distance Property Management

-Learn more: What Long-Distance Landlords Need to Know
+Learn more: What Long-Distance Landlords Need to Know.

-Self-Managing Your Rental Home
+Self-Managing a Rental Home

-7) Planning for Property Maintenance and Inspections
+7. Planning for Property Maintenance and Inspections

 Routine Inspections Are Worth It

-Tenants do have a reasonable expectation of privacy.
+Tenants have a reasonable expectation of privacy.
 Routine inspections and periodic maintenance require that the tenant be given at least a 24-hour notice to enter.
 Many states require this notification to be provided in writing.
 Take the time to plan routine inspections, but also ensure that proper notice is given to your tenants.

 Operating Expenses vs. Capital Repairs